agentrickard/domain/README.txt

 2. Installation

 To install the module, simply untar the download and put it in your site's modules directory.
-Afte reading this document, enable the module normally.
+After reading this document, enable the module normally.

 When you enable the module, it will create a {domain} table in your Drupal database.